the-draupnir-project/draupnir-documentation/docs/contributing/CONTRIBUTING.md

 ## Making Pull Requests

-The preferred and easiest way to contribute changes to Matrix is to fork the relevant project on github, and then [create a pull request](https://help.github.com/articles/using-pull-requests/) to ask us to pull your changes into our repo.
+The preferred and easiest way to contribute changes to Draupnir is to fork the relevant repo on github, and then [create a pull request](https://help.github.com/articles/using-pull-requests/) to ask us to pull your changes into the repo.

 We use Github Actions for continuous integration.
 If your change breaks the build, this will be shown in GitHub, so